ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

    actions for Alyvix Editor and the current test case
 #.
 The main :ref:`scripting management panel <alyvix_editor_script_mgmt_top>`, used to select
    the principal scripts to be edited
 #.
-The user-defined Sections list, containing named scripts that can be used as subroutines within
+The user-defined :ref:`Sections <alyvix_editor_interface_sections>` list, containing named
-   any of the principal scripts
+   scripts that can be used as subroutines within any of the principal scripts
 #.
-The user-defined Maps section, containing named maps where a script can be called multiple
+The user-defined :ref:`Maps <alyvix_editor_interface_maps>` list, containing named maps where
-   times, once for each key in the map that is then passed as an argument to the named script
+   a script can be called multiple times, once for each key in the map that is then passed as an argument to the named script
 #.
 The :ref:`scripting panel <alyvix_editor_scripting_panel_top>`, which shows the currently selected
-   script or map, along with the :guilabel:`Monitor` tab that shows the screen capture of Selector's current test case object
+   script or map, along with the :guilabel:`Monitor` tab that shows the screen capture of Selector's current test case object and the :guilabel:`Console` tab showing the output of Alyvix Robot after executing the test case
 #.
 Individual scripting elements within the scripting panel, placed there using Selector
 #.
 The script property actions, which can enable, disable or remove individual script elements
    that have been dragged into the scripting panel